Canada's Residential Property Market Analysis 2025

 Data Source: Statistics Canada.

-The IMF staff report highlights the impact of the immigration spike on Canada's labor market: "The increased supply of foreign workers filled a need in the labor market and supported near-term growth, while likely moderating wage increases.
+The 2024 IMF staff report highlighted the impact of the immigration spike on Canada's labor market: "The increased supply of foreign workers filled a need in the labor market and supported near-term growth, while likely moderating wage increases.
 This integration has been supported by relatively robust employment growth, consistent with falling vacancy-unemployment ratios <…>.
 That said, the unemployment rate has risen <…>, suggesting some emerging softening in the labor market."

-To contain and adjust migration inflows according to the needs of the country's economy, the Canadian government recently capped student and temporary worker visas and projected a decrease in overall permanent resident intake while allocating a greater share of admissions to high-skilled workers in critical sectors.
+The nationwide unemployment rate was most recently reported by Statistics Canada at 6.9% in April 2025, up from 6.2% a year ago and 5.1% two years ago.
+To contain and adjust migration inflows according to the needs of the country's economy, the Canadian government previously capped student and temporary worker visas and projected a decrease in overall permanent resident intake while allocating a greater share of admissions to high-skilled workers in critical sectors.

 Data Source: Statistics Canada.